103.5. Image display with Firefly#

 The result should look like this.

-Why are no objects near the edges plotted?
+Why are no objects near the edges marked?

 The deep_coadd